 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 Learn more about renewables in the Mini grid Africa & Asia markets for village electrification

 CO2 Fuel Combustion/CO2 Emissions

-Morocco ratified the Paris Agreement in 2016 and submitted its NDC, which sets an unconditional target of 17% in greenhouse gas (GHG) emissions reduction below BAU by 2030.
-The country will have to invest US$26bn to reach this goal.
-Morocco could commit to an additional 25% target on condition of international financial support of around US$24bn.
-The action plan consists of 55 options, 70% of which is in the energy sector.
-The transition implies 52% of power capacity from renewables and the reduction of energy consumption by 15% by 2030.
+Morocco ratified the Paris Agreement in 2016 and submitted its updated NDC in 2021, which sets an unconditional target of an 18.3% reduction in GHG emissions by 2030 (compared to a BAU projection, 17% in previous NDC).
+The country will have to invest US$18bn to reach this goal.
+Morocco could commit to an additional 27% target on condition of international financial support of around US$21.5bn.
+The action plan consists of 61 options, 34 of which are unconditional.
+Electricity production and industry are the main contributors to the effort (35% and 30% respectively).

 Secured payment by